-Before a landlord can take an application or screening fee, they must give you in writing a list of criteria (standards) they use to decide who to accept as a tenant.
+Before a landlord can take an application or screening fee, they must give a list of criteria (standards) they use to decide who to accept as a tenant.
+This has to be in writing.
 Keep this list.
-It is important because the landlord does not have to return your application fee if they decide not to rent to you because of any of the things on the list.
+It is important because the landlord doesn't have to return your application fee if they decide not to rent to you because of any of the things on the list.